qurikuduo/nhtDetection/README.md

 }
 * Enjoy :)
 ## Core Data Source
-This project will using a api product by RTBasia.com, for more information, please check: https://ip.rtbasia.com/
+This project will using an API product by RTBasia.com, for more information, please check: https://ip.rtbasia.com/